hexaxsoftwares/houx.js/README.md

     }
   }
   ```
-  Pixel will reject every access to a nexted access, maybe to a user defined object/array data type, or a reactive data instanciation.
+  Pixel will raise an observer error on access to a nexted property.

   To set up an observer method for the property of ***$data.value***.